 Students requesting an application fee waiver from Rice should respond to the fee waiver prompts provided in the Common Application or the Coalition Application.
 Please note: fee waivers are only available for U.S. citizens, permanent residents, DACA students or undocumented students who have lived in the U.S. for an extended period of time.

 No, we do not offer merit-based scholarships for transfer applicants.
-Need-based aid is available.
-Admission is need-blind for U.S. citizens and permanent residents, and we meet 100% of demonstrated need.
+However, we meet 100 percent of demonstrated need through The Rice Investment, and admission is need-blind for U.S. citizens and permanent residents.
 For more information about financial aid, please consult the financial aid website.

 Students wanting to spend a semester or a year at Rice taking courses for credit to be applied toward their undergraduate degree at another school can apply for admission as visiting students.
 Visiting students attend Rice as full-time students and are members of one of the residential colleges during their stay.
 Visiting students are not registered as candidates for a Rice degree.
 Students who have earned fewer than 12 credit hours (1 semester) of completed college work are not eligible to apply.
 Students under the visiting student program who wish to transfer must leave Rice for at least one semester prior to applying for transfer admission.